mekaufman/iam/iamuserinv.md

 You can assign access to all services within a resource group or a single service type in a resource group.

-1. From the **Invite users** screen, expand the **Services** section.
+1. On the Invite users page, expand the Servicessection.
-2. Select to assign access to resources in a **Resource group**.
+2. Select **Resource group** from the **Assign access to** list.
-3. Choose a resource group.
+3. Select a resource group.
-4. Choose a role for the **Assign access to a resource group** field to enable the user to view the resource group on the resource list, edit the resource group name, or manage user access to the group.
-You can select **No access**, if you want the user to be able to access only the resource that you specify and not the group that it is organized in.
+4. Select a role from the **Assign access to a resource group** list to enable the user to view the resource group on the resource list, edit the resource group name, or manage user access to the group.
+You can select **No access** if you want the user to be able to access only the resource that you specify and not the group that it is organized in.
 5. Select a service within the resource group, or select to provide access to all services within the selected group.
 6. Select any combination of roles to assign the wanted access.
 This access applies only to the resources that you selected for the policy.
 It does not give access to the actual container that is the resource group.